 Follow the rehab process

 The second thing to do is make sure you follow the FULL rehab routine.
 Occasionally, an injury will require the help of a doctor or physical therapist, and when this happens, there is a good chance you’ll be set a series of exercises to help strengthen the muscle which has diminished with inactivity.
 These exercises are key.
-Not only will they help you recover faster, they’ll ensure there is no long-term damage and weakness.
+Not only will they help you recover faster, but they’ll also ensure there is no long-term damage and weakness.
 If you’re used to hard, strenuous workouts, the rehab exercises will probably seem unnecessary and ineffective, but remember, they’re training the muscles needed for balance and coordination.

 Focus on the positive

 It’s very easy to focus on what you can’t do, and this is normal.
 The third and better option is to focus on what you can do until you are back to full strength.
 You may not be able to run, but maybe you can swim.
-Or you might not be able to cycle, but maybe you can use the cross trainer.
+Or you might not be able to cycle, but maybe you can use the cross-trainer.
 When you have an injury, maintaining, as opposed to improving, becomes the top priority until you’re back to normal.

 Watch your nutrition